 The truth about deadbeat dads

-The stereotype of a deadbeat dad is a man with plenty of money to pay child support, but who decided not to do it simply because he doesn’t want to.
-He has a good job and uses his money for cars, vacations, nights out with his friends and things of this nature.
+The stereotype of deadbeat dads as men with plenty of money to pay child support, but who decided not to do it simply because he doesn’t want to.
+He has a good job and uses his money for cars, vacations, nights out with his friends, and things of this nature.

 While some of those people may exist, the reality tends to be a bit different.